How State Bank of India Shapes Financial Landscape?

 State Bank of India – Additional Information

-- SBI is the largest bank in India, maintaining a quarter of the market share.
+- SBI is India's largest bank, managing a quarter of the market share.

 - Serves over 450 million customers.